MicrosoftDocs/bot-docs/articles/thirdparty-channels/channel-telegram.md

 ![Visit Bot Father](~/media/channels/tg-StepVisitBotFather.png)

+## Create a new Telegram bot
-## To create a new Telegram bot, send this command: /newbot
+To create a new Telegram bot, send command `/newbot`.

 ![Create new bot](~/media/channels/tg-StepNewBot.png)